Labor shortages are hampering public transportation systems, challenging the recovery of city life

-“I would characterize us in the midst of a labor crisis,” said Taulby Roach, president of Bi-State Development, a nonprofit that runs St. Louis’s public transportation system, Metro Transit.
+“I would characterize us in the midst of a labor crisis,” said Taulby Roach, president of Bi-State Development, the nonprofit that runs St. Louis’s public transportation system, Metro Transit.
 “There’s no question.”

-The system is short about 150 positions, out of about 1,400 to 1,500 front-line employees total, Taulby said — about 10 percent.
+The system is short about 150 positions out of about 1,400 to 1,500 front-line employees total, Taulby said — about 10 percent.

 It is yet another sign of how deep the disruption to the labor market remains, nearly two years into the pandemic.